Better understanding of the sense of smell inspires research into everything from whales to electronic ‘noses’

 Sniffing out early brain disease

 Sometime pollutants or disease can rob people of their sense of smell, says smell expert Richard Doty.
-He leads a team at the University of Pennsylvania's Smell and Taste Center in Philadelphia that has studied the problem since the 1980s.
+He works at the University of Pennsylvania's Smell and Taste Center in Philadelphia.
+There, he leads a team that has studied the problem since the 1980s.

 Back then, people knew little about what and how well people could smell.
 Doctors simply lacked a tool to measure people’s scent detection.
 So Doty developed a smell test, based on 40 scratch-and-sniff cards.
 Each card in the set carries a different odor, which can also vary in strength or intensity.
 A person’s score equals the total number of correctly identified scents.